 What are the best PS5 zombie games?
 This is a valid question, considering how the PS5 catalog continues to amass all sorts of experiences around the living dead.
-From parkour-infused open-world titles to more remakes than we can count, there’s something in the best PS5 zombie games list for everybody.
+From parkour-infused open-world titles to some of the greatest videogame narratives ever told, there’s a surprising amount of range among the best PS5 zombie games.

-If you’re looking for recommendations to tackle (or add to) your backlog, the following list encompasses different styles of the best zombie games.
+Our list encompasses so many different styles of the best zombie games.
 Sure, for most of them aiming at the head and keeping an eye on your ammo remain as hard rules.
 But it’s the different stories, mechanics, and gameplay modes that set them apart from each other.
-If you want to shake things up a little bit, why won’t you check out the best PS5 survival games and the 8 best PS5 space games?
+You’ll even hear some of these games being talked about as some of the best games of all time.
+So, grab your best PS5 controllers, and let’s get into the best PS5 zombie games.

 The best PS5 zombie games are: